Adjunct Research Professor of Chemical Engineering and Materials Science

 The Graham Lab focuses on using system biology approaches to understand and develop novel therapeutic approaches for cancer and other human diseases.
 We specialize in using mass spectrometry and other quantitative, high-content technologies to generate proteomic and metabolomic data from cancer cell lines, mouse models and human patient samples.
 Through integration of proteomic, metabolomic, genomic and phenotypic data, we aim to create data-driven computational models across multiple components and time scales.
 These models enable us to extract biological meaning from quantitative, complex data sets.
 Drawing on...

 Lloyd F. Hunt Chair in Electrical Power Engineering and Professor of Electrical and Computer Engineering, Chemical Engineering and Materials Science, and Physics and Astronomy

 Research activities are in applied plasma science with applications to combustion, pollution control, and pulsed power; quantum electronics, semiconductor devices and physics, and biophysics.
 Current interests include applications of pulsed power to biological cells, and investigation of cellular responses to pulsed electrical fields.
 Plasma research includes the transient plasma devices for treatment of polluting gases including NOx emissions from diesel engines, VOC emissions abatement, and applications to power plants, gasoline engines and other sources.
 The work combines research and development of both...

-Arthur B. Freeman Professor and Professor of Chemical Engineering and Materials Science and Aerospace and Mechanical Engineering
+Arthur B. Freeman Professor and Professor of Chemical Engineering and Materials Science

 My research focus is in the area of Nanomechanics, nanocrystalline materials processing, high temperature mechanics, thin and thick film coatings, biomaterials mechanics and foam processing.